cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 ---

 {{% pageinfo %}}
-Help our pentesters test your assets more quickly.
+Help our pentesters test your assets faster.
 {{% /pageinfo %}}

 <!-- What I've set up is different from the "Asset Description" popup.